Confessions (Usher album): Background and recording

 When he began recording Confessions in 2003, Usher claimed he did not want to work with any new producers.
 Production began between Usher and Jermaine Dupri, who produced his last two albums, My Way (1997) and 8701 (2001).
 In spite of his vision, Usher stated, "With this album I chose some new producers who I figured would definitely allow me to really articulate myself in a different way ...
 Every album you gotta grow.
 You gotta look for something different."
 Dupri also invited his frequent collaborator Bryan-Michael Cox.
 The album features productions by Jimmy Jam and Terry Lewis, Just Blaze, Usher's brother James Lackey, Dre and Vidal, among others.

 When Usher felt that the album was completed, with forty recorded songs, he submitted the album to his record label, Arista.
-However, he and the company's then-president, L. A. Reid, who listened to the record, thought something was missing in it.
-"You know what, there's like one or two more records that we just gotta get."
+However, he and the company's then-president, L. A. Reid, who listened to the record, thought something was missing in it, sharing the sentiment "You know what, there's like one or two more records that we just gotta get."
 Usher was displeased with the decision; he felt returning to the studio was the hardest part and needed to re-motivate himself.
 He went on recording a few more tracks with help from fellow Atlantans Lil Jon and Ludacris.
 Eventually, the team was able to produce songs like "Red Light" and "Yeah!".
-He also recorded songs with P. Diddy and The Neptunes during one of those sessions, but those songs were not released.
+He also recorded songs with P. Diddy and the Neptunes during one of those sessions, but those songs were not released.